codefellows/setup-guide/system-setup/linux/10-vscode.md

 Now it's time to install VSCode Text Editor, a sophisticated text editor for code, markup, and prose.

-> **Follow the below instructions in order**, paying attention to any notes specific to Windows or Mac, depending on your operating system.
+> **Follow the below instructions in order**, paying attention to any notes specific to your operating system.

+---

 ## Get Started